Prinex/Football-Manager-2K20/README.md

 * if the output is positonated wrong when running from terminal, navigate to the directory where the .exe file is and execute it

 ### Improvements:
--better dynamic allocation with smart pointers
+* better dynamic allocation with smart pointers
--using more stl
+* using more stl

 ### Game instructions :